 Confirmed acts include:

-The Allen Family Band; Funke and the Two Tone Baby; Hobo Jones and the Junkyard Dogs; Hot Rats; London Bulgarian Choir; Rik Van Den Bosch; Sur les Docks; Track Dogs; The Thumping Tommys; and We Ghosts.
+The Allen Family Band; Funke and the Two Tone Baby; Hobo Jones and the Junkyard Dogs; Hot Rats; London Bulgarian Choir; Rik Van Den Bosch; Sur les Docks; Track Dogs; The Thumping Tommys; and The Heart Collectors.